jsaji/Fuel-Run/README.md

 ## Game Premise

 Fuel Run is all about flying a plane to collect 'fuel' and continue flying for as long as possible.
 But you can't just collect any old bit of fuel - you have to get the one that matches the timetable question at the top of the screen.
 Collecting the right fuel gives you points, and with enough points, a place on the leaderboard.
 You have a set number of lives, and you lose one when you choose the wrong fuel or if you don't choose one at all.
-The more fuel you collect, the faster you fly and the faster you have to collect the fuel (and do timestables).
+The more fuel you collect, the faster you fly and the faster you have to collect the fuel (and do times tables).

 ## Controls